Network Traffic Analysis

 Establish Baselines: By establishing baseline metrics for normal network behavior, operators can more easily identify anomalies and potential issues.

-Use Multiple Data Sources: Combining flow, packet, and log-based data sources provides a more comprehensive view of network performance and security.
+Use Multiple Network Data Sources: Combining flow, packet, and log-based data sources provides a more comprehensive view of network performance and security.
 For more on this topic, see our blog post, “The Network Also Needs to be Observable, Part 2: Network Telemetry Sources”.

 Leverage Real-Time and Historical Data: Analyzing both real-time and historical data allows operators to detect trends, patterns, and anomalies in network traffic, facilitating more informed decision-making.